analythium/openfaas-rstats-templates/examples/02-classification/README.md

 This example uses the `rstats-base-plumber` template.

 Create a new function called `r-iris`.
-We use `psolymos` as docker user, replace it with your registry/user name as needed.

 ```bash
 faas-cli new --lang rstats-base-plumber r-iris